-memory Log events are sent to the memory output on the local disk.
-This standard = stderr, network interaction stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which can reside memory Log events are sent to the memory output on the local disk.
-This
+stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which can reside anywhere on the network.
+Message Server stores the log events in the Log Database.